 What Is a Kanban Board?

-Unlike Scrum, Kanban focuses on completing an entire project, rather than breaking down work into sprints; therefore, you may want to separate projects using horizontal swim lanes.
+Unlike Scrum, Kanban focuses on completing an entire project, rather than breaking down work into sprints.
+Therefore, you may want to separate projects using horizontal swim lanes.

-Jim Benson, Owner of Modis Cooperandi and Personal Kanban guru, explains why Kanban boards work so effectively: “Visualizing tasks when prioritizing requires less energy than holding options in your head.”
+Jim Benson, Owner of Modis Cooperandi and a Personal Kanban guru, explains why Kanban boards work so effectively: “Visualizing tasks when prioritizing requires less energy than holding options in your head.”

 - Visualize your work

-- Limit your work in progress
+- Limit your WIP

 - Adapt, monitor, and improve your process